Ðǿմ«Ã½

 Fertility Preservation for Children

-One significant side-effect of cancer treatment is that it can lead to infertility after treatment.
+One significant side effect of cancer treatment is that it can lead to infertility after treatment.
 Discussing cancer and infertility is most helpful when you talk to your doctor as early as possible after cancer diagnosis, as it’s best if fertility treatment occurs before chemotherapy or other cancer treatments.

 Find Out More